 How will my application be evaluated?

 Applications will be assessed based on the demonstrated promise of the sample translation, in addition to the stated program eligibility requirements.
 The guiding question for evaluating applications is "Which applicant would benefit most from the mentorship?"
+Selection of mentees is done by the mentor for each mentorship opportunity.
+In some cases, such as the mentorship for Literature from Singapore, ALTA may collaborate with the funder during the first selection round.

 How long should the project be that I propose?